zopefoundation/ZODB/doc/tutorial.rst

    Objects aren't actually evicted, but their state is released, so they take up much less memory and any objects they referenced can be removed from memory.

+.. [#newtdb]
+   Here is an overview of the Newt DB architecture: http://www.newtdb.org/en/latest/how-it-works.html